Every single person you meet in life plays by a unique set of rules.

 Assess their relationships: Are they nice to everyone, or only to people who have the power to further their influence and income?

-When you ask them to tell you the truth, do they really try to be upfront with you, or do they just end upor worse, make you feel stupid for asking in the first place?
+When you ask them to tell you the truth, do they really try to be upfront with you, or do they just end upor worse, turn the tables on you to make you feel stupid for asking in the first place?

 When you share happy news with them, do they react in a positive and supportive way, or find every excuse under the sun to rain on your parade?